dymmond/esmerald/docs/configurations/template.md

 # TemplateConfig

-TemplateConfig is simple set of configurations that when passed enables the template engine.
+TemplateConfig a is simple set of configurations that when passed enables the template engine.

 !!! info
     Currently Esmerald supports `Jinja2` and `Mako`.